What is Transistor?

 CARDS & STATIONERY

-Transistor carries letterpress greeting cards (many occasions) from Orange Beautiful, Paper Parasol Press, Survival Press, and Violet Press, and cards and prints from Arthur's Plaid Pants.
-Bethany Nixon, working under the name Reware Vintage, re-purposes record album covers, and the records themselves, as notebooks, many of them showcasing great releases of '80s New Wave, while Keelan Andrews produces line of notebooks from vintage and reclaimed fabrics, mostly from men's suits, neckties, women's skirts and more; he works under the name Keelan Rogue.
+Transistor carries letterpress greeting cards (many occasions) from Paper Parasol Press and Violet Press, as well as, cards and prints from Arthur's Plaid Pants.
+Bethany Nixon, working under the name Reware Vintage, re-purposes record album covers, and the records themselves, as notebooks, many of them showcasing great releases of '80s New Wave.